Chart Color Schemes

 Educational outcomes in Wallsend - Elermore Vale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Wallsend as of 2021 show that 23.8% of residents aged 15 years or older hold university degrees, compared to the state average of 32.2%.
-The most common degree held is a bachelor's degree at 16.6%, followed by postgraduate qualifications at 5.3% and graduate diplomas at 1.9%.
-Vocational credentials are also prominent, with 36.2% of residents aged 15 years or older holding such qualifications, including advanced diplomas at 9.6% and certificates at 26.6%.
-Educational participation is high, with 27.5% of residents currently enrolled in formal education, including primary (8.3%), secondary (6.6%), and tertiary (6.2%) levels.
+Educational qualifications in Wallsend show that 23.8% of residents aged 15 and above hold university degrees, compared to the NSW average of 32.2%.
+The most common qualification is a bachelor degree, held by 16.6% of residents.
+Postgraduate qualifications are held by 5.3%, and graduate diplomas by 1.9%.
+Vocational credentials are also prevalent, with 36.2% of residents aged 15 and above holding them.

-Educational participation is notably high, with 27.5% of residents currently enrolled in formal education.
+Advanced diplomas account for 9.6%, and certificates for 26.6%.
+Educational participation is high in Wallsend, with 27.5% of residents currently enrolled in formal education.
 This includes 8.3% in primary education, 6.6% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education